puppetlabs/puppetlabs-websphere_application_server/README.md

 This is only relevant when the `data_store_helper_class` is one of:

-* `com.ibm.websphere.rsadapter.DB2UniversalDataStoreHelper`
+* `com.ibm.websphere.rsadapter.DB2UniversalDataStoreHelper`.
-* `com.ibm.websphere.rsadapter.MicrosoftSQLServerDataStoreHelper`
+* `com.ibm.websphere.rsadapter.MicrosoftSQLServerDataStoreHelper`.

 ##### `component_managed_auth_alias`

-Corresponds to the `wsadmin` argument `-componentManagedAuthenticationAlias`
+Corresponds to the `wsadmin` argument `-componentManagedAuthenticationAlias`.

 ##### `user`

 Optional.
 The user to run the `wsadmin` command as.
-Defaults to "root"
+Defaults to 'root'.

 ##### `wsadmin_user`